tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 But Pratt does make another point.
 He says that jobs might not be going away, but "the role of the technical author is changing, and the requirements and the skills that they need are changing as well."

 Most readers tend to agree with Pratt that the tech writer's role is evolving.
 In a [survey I conducted in a previous post](https://www.questionpro.com/t/PESakZc1sh), I asked readers to state their level of agreement about whether the tech comm profession is evolving.
-Of the 65 respondents, about 53% of readers agree and 39% strongly agree (for a total of 92% agreement).
+Of the 65 respondents, about 53% of readers *agree* and 39% *strongly agree* (for a total of 92% agreement).

 {% include course_image.html url="https://www.questionpro.com/t/PESakZc1sh" filename="surveyrolesevolving" ext_print="png" ext_web="png" alt="Survey agreement" %}

 But exactly *how* is tech comm evolving?
 Towards *what direction*?
 Are we changing in positive ways to align with tomorrow's needs?
 Are we being left behind?
 And what kind of data supports these changes?

-## Looking at job advertisements to extrapolate the evolution of tech comm

 To get a better picture of evolution of the tech comm role, let's turn to some research based on an analysis of job advertisements.
 In "The Evolution of Technical Communication: An Analysis of Industry Job Postings," Eva Brumberger and Claire Lauer look at patterns in job advertisements to determine what skills employers are looking for.
 They say that that genre of job advertisements "can serve as a barometer of industry trends when studied over years and even decades."

 After analyzing about 1,000 job postings in late 2013, Brumberger and Lauer found that the job landscape painted a picture far more diverse than the BLS's simplistic description of the technical writer occupation.
 The authors noted the incredible variety of roles and deliverables that tech comm professionals are engaged in.

 Part of this diversity is a result of Brumberger and Lauer's broad focus on job technical communication titles and categories.
-Some of the job titles included "Social Media Manager," "Front End Developer," "Web Content Analyst," "UI Designer," "Grant writer," "Medical writer," and more.
+Some of the job titles include "Social Media Manager," "Front End Developer," "Web Content Analyst," "UI Designer," "Grant writer," "Medical writer," and more.
 Given this wide tech comm net they cast, it comes as little surprise that they would find tech comm professionals engaged in such a variety of work.

-Fortunately, they divided the job postings into five main categories: Content Developer/Manager, Grant/Proposal Writer, Medical Writer, Social Media Writer, and Technical Writer/Editor.
-Although this wide scope is probably appropriate for a tech comm program, my interests relate mostly to technical writing, so I'll narrow my focus on this "technical writer/editor" category in Brumberger and Lauer's study (which make up 52% of the total job ads).
+Fortunately, they divide the job postings into five main categories: Content Developer/Manager, Grant/Proposal Writer, Medical Writer, Social Media Writer, and Technical Writer/Editor.
+Although this wide scope is probably appropriate for a tech comm program, my interests relate mostly to technical writing, so I'll narrow my focus on this "technical writer/editor" category in Brumberger and Lauer's study (this category makes up 52% of the total job ads).

 According to Brumberger and Lauer, the most sought-after professional competencies for technical writers/editors include written communication (75%), Editing (51%), Project planning/mgmt (49%), Visual communication (49%), Subject-matter familiarity (45%), Working with SMEs (41%), and Style guides/standards (40%).

 Commenting on overall trends across the job categories, the researchers observe the need to push content across multiple channels while adhering to brand, and the need to build relationships with customers through content.
 The authors also deliberate about whether to specialize with more subject-matter familiarity.
 They say this emphasis on subject-matter familiarity is particularly relevant in technical writer/editor job categories.

 Given the broad range of skills, roles, and deliverables within the umbrella of technical communication, the authors argue that remaining a jack-of-all-trades generalist would give you a lot of mobility and versatility within the field, empowering you with capabilities in a lot of different roles and functions (perhaps switching from technical writer to medical writer to social media manager).

 However, Brumberger and Lauer acknowledge that others see specialized knowledge as being more valuable.
 The authors reference another study by Craig Baehr who interviewed a small handful of experts from STC's Advisory Council.
 Baehr's goal was to identify the core skillsets that define what it means to be a technical communicator.